jyxbk/MTB-Track-Timer/README.md

 🛰️ Reliable LoRa communication between nodes <br>

 ## 🔧 Setup
-1. Flash Node 1 with `Node-1.ino`
+1. Flash Start Node 1 with `Node-1.ino`
-2. Flash Node 2 with `Node-2.ino`
+2. Flash Stop Node 2 with `Node-2.ino`
 3. Power up both devices and place them on your trail (start & finish)
 4. Connect your phone or tablet to the WiFi hotspot
 5. Open `http://192.168.4.1` in your browser